OCA/geospatial/README.md

 * Odoo patch

-  * In order to be able to create geometries, you will need to apply this patch on Odoo or OCB branch: https://github.com/OCA/OCB/pull/350
+  * In order to be able to create geometries, you will need to apply this patch on official Odoo branch (OCB is already patched): https://github.com/odoo/odoo/pull/10639

 [//]: # (addons)
 Available addons